skagra/eeprom-programmer/README.md

 # The protocol

-The PC-based client application uses a simple protocol to communicate with arduino.
+The PC-based client application uses a simple protocol to communicate with the Arduino.

-Each pack has the following structure
+Each protocol packet has the following structure:

 ```
 | Packet size (byte) | Op code (byte) | Payload |